seananderson/bayes-course/00-plan.md

 4. Learn how to assess the relative contribution of priors vs. the data.
 Learn the difference between weakly informative and informative priors.
 Learn what some common choices of weakly informative priors are.

-5. Learn the basics of Stan model syntax and how to interact with Stan in R. Experience one 'non-standard' model: a population-growth time series model.
+5. Learn the basics of Stan model syntax and how to interact with Stan in R. If there is time experience one 'non-standard' model: a population-growth time series model.

 6. Leave with some ideas for how to describe Bayesian models in publications and where to find more information.

 # Plan

-1. Introduction to probability, Bayes' theorem, when to go Bayesian (slides)
+1. Introduction to probability, Bayes' theorem, when to go Bayesian (slides and group exercises)
-  - basics of conditional probability
-  - Bayes theorem with a medical test example
+  - an introduction to Bayes' theorom and Bayesian updating
   - frequentist vs. Bayesian inference interpretation
   - went to go Bayes: advantages and disadvantages

 2. Demystifying MCMC (group exercises and online demo)
   - run through Metropolis MCMC in R and plot the chain on a whiteboard
-  - experiment with tuning the MCMC
+  - experiment with tuning MCMC
   - play with online demo of Hamiltonian and NUTS MCMC

 3. Introduction to applied Bayesian modeling (group walk-through of code)